Cherreads

 The queen stepped forward and checked the title.
 She scoffed.
 "My dear, that's a book for children."

 The young woman bowed her head, embarrassed.
-"I wanted to learn about the creatures of this kingdom.
+"I wanted to learn about the magical creatures in this kingdom.
 That's all," she stutters.

 The queen let out a loud laugh.
-"You must been jesting!
+"You must be jesting!
 Such things died out centuries ago!"

 Zora gulped not sure what to say.
 A hand touched her cheek gently brushing it.
 She looked up and smiled.
 Aidan had come to her rescue.